buddycloud/buddycloud-friend-finder/README.md

 buddycloud-friend-finder
 ========================

-Invite your friends to buddycloud.
+Search existing social networks for friends and invite them to buddycloud.
+And preserve your privacy.

+Details are updated at: https://buddycloud.org/wiki/Contact_matching